C Program to find Roots of a Quadratic Equation

-How to write a C Program to find Roots of a Quadratic Equation with an example?
+How to write a C Program to find the Roots of a Quadratic Equation with an example?
 A Quadratic Equation in C can have two roots, and they depend entirely upon the discriminant.
 The mathematical representation of a Quadratic Equation is ax²+bx+c = 0.
 If discriminant > 0, then Two Distinct Real Roots will exist for this equation

-If discriminant = 0, then Two Equal and Real Roots will exist and the formula is shown below.
+If discriminant = 0, then Two Equal and Real Roots will exist, and the formula is shown below.

-and if discriminant < 0, then Two Distinct Complex Roots will exist.
+And if discriminant < 0, then Two Distinct Complex Roots will exist.

 C Program to find Roots of a Quadratic Equation Using Else If